nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list skills the employees in the company have.
 2. HRConnect shows a list of skills.
 3. User selects a few skills.
-4. User requests to list all employees with all of the skills selected.
+4. User requests to list all employees with all the skills selected.
-5. HRConnect lists all employees with all of the skills selected.
+5. HRConnect lists all employees with all the skills selected.

    Use case ends.